Last Updated on

 Preparing and Packing

-Kaya getting car sick was something I didn’t even consider as we hopped in the car one morning to drive from Denmark to Germany for the weekend, however, an hour in Kaya had gotten sick in the back of our rental car.
+Our dog getting car sick was something I didn’t even consider as we hopped in the car one morning to drive from Denmark to Germany for the weekend, however, an hour in she had gotten sick in the back of our rental car.

 Luckily, we always cover the seats of where she will be sitting in towels, so the car was totally fine.
 Our drive to Germany was full of traffic circles (on the highway; Europeans love their traffic circles!) and we figure she got dizzy from them.